 Sections Panel Consists of a hierarchy of model components and their properties, each with a checkbox.
 To include information on a type of component in the report, you select the checkbox against it.
-As you select checkboxes, corresponding pairs of open/close markers display in the 'Content' panel; for example: Sections Panel Package Relationship Matrix Diagram Connector Content Panel package > diagram > connector > < connector < diagram < package Content Panel The editing area, in which you develop the structure and content of the template.
-As you add section markers to the template, text containing hints is automatically added to provide guidance between the markers, such as: element> [right-click-to-insert-Element-field(s)] <element< td=""></element<> Replace the hint text with a range of fields (that extract information from your model) and static text that is manually entered.
-Editing the template Most of the work you do in creating and updating a document template is accomplished using the facilities of the Document - Edit ribbon, which is automatically displayed when you open the Document Template Designer.
-For guidance in using these facilities, you can refer to either: Document Edit Ribbon, which describes the facilities directly, or Custom Template Design Options, which identifies editing tasks you might want to perform and directs you to the facilities for performing those tasks Content Panel Context Menu If you right-click on the field marker text or background of the 'Content' panel a context menu displays, providing a number of additional options to: • Insert a field selected from the displayed list, where the entries are specific to the section marker you have selected - you must also delete the text prompt between the section markers; when the report is generated, the field names are replaced by the corresponding values from the model Insert a Project Constant selected from those you have defined in the 'Project Constants' tab of the 'Generate Documentation' dialog • Insert a Report Constant selected from the standard list; these constants derive values from the element and Package properties Update the style sheet used in the template to one of those listed in the submenu, either system-supplied or user-customized; alternatively, switch from a tailored style sheet back to the standard Normal.rtf style sheet Hide or show the 'Sections' panel, either providing guidance on what sections to add, or giving more space in which to develop the content of the report Cut or copy selected text, and paste text held in the clipboard into a new position
+As you select checkboxes, corresponding pairs of open/close markers display in the 'Content' panel; for example: Sections Panel Package Arrow Package Element Relationship Matrix Connector Connector Content Panel package > diagram > connector > < connector < diagram < package Content Panel The editing area, in which you develop the structure and content of the template.
+As you add section markers to the template, text containing hints is automatically added to provide guidance between the markers, such as: element> [right-click-to-insert-Element-field(s)] <element< mark=""></element<> Replace the hint text with a range of fields (that extract information from your model) and static text that is manually entered.
+Editing the template Most of the work you do in creating and updating a document template is accomplished using the facilities of the 'Document - Edit' ribbon, which is automatically displayed when you open the Document Template Designer .
+For guidance in using these facilities, you can refer to either: • Document - Edit Ribbon, which describes the facilities directly, or • Editing Documents and Templates , which describes the document editing facilities across Enterprise Architect • Custom Template Design Options , which identifies editing tasks you might want to perform and directs you to the facilities for performing those tasks Content Panel Context Menu If you right-click on the field marker text or background of the 'Content' panel a context menu displays, providing a number of additional options to: • Insert a field selected from the displayed list, where the entries are specific to the section marker you have selected - you must also delete the text prompt between the section markers; when the report is generated, the field names are replaced by the corresponding values from the model • Insert a Project Constant selected from those you have defined in the 'Project Constants' tab of the 'Generate Documentation' dialog • Insert a Report Constant selected from the standard list; these constants derive values from the element and Package properties • Update the style sheet used in the template to one of those listed in the submenu, either system-supplied or user-customized; alternatively, switch from a tailored style sheet back to the standard Normal.rtf style sheet • Hide or show the 'Sections' panel, either providing guidance on what sections to add, or giving more space in which to develop the content of the report

-• Undo a change - or a series of changes - that you have made, in reverse sequence, or redo undone changes as necessary
+• Cut or copy selected text, and paste text held in the clipboard into a new position • Undo a change - or a series of changes - that you have made, in reverse sequence, or redo undone changes as necessary